NVIDIA/OptiX_Apps/README.md

 * `OPTIX77_PATH=<path_to_optix_7.7.0> OPTIX_TOOLKIT_PATH=<path_to_optix_toolkit> MDL_SDK_PATH=<path_to_MDL_SDK> cmake ..`
   * Similar for all other OptiX 7.x.0 SDKs by changing the minor version number accordingly.
 Some examples won't be built when using older OptiX SDK versions.
 * `make`
-* IMPORTANT: Copy all files from the `data` folder into the `bin` folder with the executables.
-The executables search for the texture images relative to their module directory.
+* **IMPORTANT**: Copy all files from the `data` folder into the `bin` folder with the executables.
+The executables search for their resources relative to their working directory.

 Instead of setting the temporary OPTIX77_PATH environment variable, you can also adjust the line `set(OPTIX77_PATH "~/NVIDIA-OptiX-SDK-7.7.0-linux64")` inside the `3rdparty/CMake/FindOptiX77.cmake` script to your local OptiX SDK 7.7.0 installation.
 Similar for the other OptiX 7.x.0 versions.

 # Running

-IMPORTANT: When running the examples from inside the debugger, make sure the working directory points to the folder with the executable because files are searched relative to that.
+**IMPORTANT**: When running the examples from inside the debugger, make sure the working directory points to the folder with the executable because resources are searched relative to that.
 In Visual Studio that is the same as `$(TargetDir)`.
 The default is `$(ProjectDir)` which will not work!

 Open a command prompt and change directory to the folder with the executables (same under Linux, just without the .exe suffix.)